List of All Criminal Offenses This Office Handles

 - Weapons Offenses Including Prohibited Weapons, Theft of Firearm, Unlawful Carrying of Weapon, Unlawful Possession of Firearm

 These types of cases range from traffic offenses, class C misdemeanors, to Assault Family Violence cases, a class A misdemeanor.
-Any jail time required on these cases is done in a county jail and usually the maximum time is no more than one year.
-Although many are minor compared to felonies, convictions for certain misdemeanors can have harmful consequences on a person’s future.
-A conviction may cause someone that is not a United State Citizen to be deported, for example an Assault Family Violence charge, lose their job (for example, a truck driver getting charged with a DWI), and can severely impact a person’s reputation (for example, charged with shoplifting), or keep them from getting an apartment (for example, charged with Possession of Marijuana and the apartment manager is fearful the person may be using Marijuana or other drugs on the premises).
+Any jail time required on these cases is done in a county jail and usually, the maximum time is no more than one year.
+Although many are minor compared to felonies, convictions for certain misdemeanors can have harmful consequences on a person's future.
+A conviction may cause someone that is not a United State Citizen to be deported, for example, an Assault Family Violence charge, lose their job (for example, a truck driver getting charged with a DWI), and can severely impact a person's reputation (for example, charged with shoplifting), or keep them from getting an apartment (for example, charged with Possession of Marijuana and the apartment manager is fearful the person may be using Marijuana or other drugs on the premises).

 These offenses are for very serious crimes that could cause a person to go to prison.
-Certain low level felonies are termed State Jail Felonies and are for offenses such as nonviolent offenses.
-Examples are credit card abuse, possession of a small amount of Methamphetamine, and DWI with Child.
-Time spent in a state jail is usually day for day and parole is not offered.
+Certain low-level felonies are termed State Jail Felonies and are for offenses such as nonviolent offenses.
+Examples are credit card abuse, possession of a small amount of Methamphetamine, and DWI with a Child.
+Time spent in a state jail is usually a day for day and parole is not offered.
 With state jail felonies there are statutory options available that the defense attorney may use to negotiate with and get the prosecutor to agree to allow the case to be reduced to a misdemeanor or if not reduced, allow the defendant to do any jail time in a county jail instead of a state jail.